Verda Mosley

 M, b.
 20 August 1918, d.
 2 March 2010

 Lewis Powell Bagwell was born on 20 August 1918 in Spartanburg County, South Carolina.1 He was the son of Landrum Earle Bagwell and Dovie Effee Powell.
-Lewis Powell Bagwell married Katherine "Katie" Simpson after 1930.
+Lewis Powell Bagwell married Katherine Martha Simpson on 24 December 1941 at South Carolina.
 Lewis Powell Bagwell died on 2 March 2010 in Brevard, Transylvania County, North Carolina, at age 91

 Lewis Powell "Bug Eye" Bagwell, age 91, of Brevard died Tuesday March 2, 2010, at his residence, he was born August 20, 1918 in Spartanburg, South Carolina to the late Landrum Earl Bagwell, Sr. and Dovie Powell Bagwell.
 In addition to his parents he was preceded in death by two brothers, Landrum Earl Bagwell, Jr. and Horace Bagwell, one sister Beryl Nalley and one nephew Horace Martin.